Self-Portrait at Seventy-Eight (Ingres)

 Self-Portrait at Seventy-Eight is an 1858 oil-on-canvas painting by the French Neoclassical artist Jean-Auguste-Dominique Ingres.
 It is one of the last of his many portraits, which he had always regarded as bothersome distractions from his true calling, history painting.
 The painting measures 24 3/8 x 20 1/8 inches (62 x 51 cm) and is in the Uffizi Gallery, Florence.

 The self-portrait is renowned for its honest treatment of the physical effects of old age.
-Ingres' expression is foreboding and intense, and he is tightly wrapped in stiff military like clothes.
+Ingres' expression is foreboding and intense, and he is tightly wrapped in stiff military-like clothes.
 The work was painted at a point when Ingres, owing to age, could no longer commit to society portraits, which typically took him 4-5 years to complete.
-Ingres was to live a further nine years, dying on 14 January 1867, aged 86.
+Ingres lived a further nine years, dying on 14 January 1867, aged 86.

 History

 In 1839 the director of the Uffizi, Antonio Ramirez di Montalvo, sent Ingres a letter requesting the donation of a painting of himself for the museum's gallery of self-portraits of great artists.
 Ingres demurred, believing that his obligations as director of the French Academy in Rome—and the work he was just beginning on Cherubini and the Muse of Lyric Poetry—would leave him no time to undertake the self-portrait.
 In 1855 Montalvo's successor, Marchese Luca Bourbon del Monte, renewed the request; this time Ingres felt able to oblige.
 On 20 March 1858, Ingres reported to Bourbon del Monte that he had completed the portrait.
 His letter reads in part:

 I beg you, Monsieur le Directeur, to accept all my excuses and regret for not complying sooner to the request that you so kindly addressed to me.
 But I have just completed my portrait, finally, and I am ready to send it to you.
 However, I wanted to make this portrait simple and humble so that the great Painters among whom I am about to sit will not accuse me of prideful temerity.

 In the first known instance of Ingres using a photograph as his primary source for a portrait, he modelled the painting on a photograph of ca. 1855 by Gerothwohl and Tanner.
 The painting was likely completed with the assistance of unidentified collaborators, though the passages describing his face can only have come from his hand.